darlean-io/darlean.ts/examples/src/oracle/3_do_not_forget/readme.md

             }
 ```

-What we do here is to ask our creation `context` for a new persistence interface of type `Knowledge` with
+What we do here is to ask our `context` for a new persistence interface of type `Knowledge` with
 `oracle.fact.knowledge` as specifier.
 As described before, darlean uses this specifier to determine in which
 compartment the facts are to be stored.
-The additional mapping from specifier to compartment allows actors to only having to specify what they want to store in a functional way, without having to be dependent on or have knowledge of the specific persistence configuration of the system.
+The additional mapping from specifier to compartment allows actors to only specify *what* they want to store in a functional way, without having to be dependent on or have knowledge of the specific persistence configuration of the system.
+The use of specifiers decouples the functionality of actors from the implementation and configuration of the persistence in the cluster.

 ## Running the example